BinaryWorrier/InMemoryMongoDb/README.md

 # InMemoryMongoDb
 Implements the .net MongoDb 2.5 drivers interfaces, to allow unit testing
-OK, so I haven't done the public opensource project before, be gentle with me good people At this stage this is pretty much the results of a 2 day "can this be done" expirament, and the answer to which is "Yes this is absoutely doable"
+OK, so I haven't done the public opensource project before, be gentle with me good people
+At this stage this is pretty much the results of a 2 day "can this be done" experiment, and the answer to which is "**Yes this is absolutely doable**"

 Project Ethos.
-- I'm reluctant to pull in anythign that isn't .net standard.
+- I'm reluctant to pull in anything that isn't .net standard.
-I'm used to working with an IoC container, if one becomes necessary I'd nearly hand roll a simple one, or include the code for TinyIoC rather than introduce a NuGet dependancy
+I'm used to working with an IoC container, if one becomes necessary I'd nearly hand roll a simple one, or include the code for TinyIoC rather than introduce a NuGet dependency

 - static